 The Lord God Almighty desires His people to separate themselves from fond affinity with the filth of this seductive world system.
 He charges that all such unnatural bonding of purity with evil, should be discarded with equal revulsion and tenacity, as if fleeing from Satan into the arms of the Lord.

 The precious promises for those that heed this call, is that God will be a Father to them and they will be His dearly beloved sons and daughters.
 The serious warning to those who reject His offer of salvation, is eternal estrangement from God the Father and eternal condemnation, "because they have not believed on the only begotten Son of God."

 Practical sanctification is a vital part of our Christian growth.
 Progressive sanctification is part of our spiritual development, where we are being conformed, day by day, into the image and likeness of the lovely Lord Jesus Christ.
-Although we were positionally sanctified the moment we first believed, and enjoy all the benefits of sonship... we are also being called to develop an inner attitude of reverential fear of the Lord, which produces in us, humility of heart and willing obedience to His word.
-And the Lord has promised to be Father to all who trust in Christ for Salvation.
+Although we are positionally sanctified the moment we first believe, and enjoy all the benefits of sonship... we are also being called to develop an inner attitude of reverential fear of the Lord, which produces in us humility of heart, and willing obedience to His Word.
+And the Lord has promised to be Father to all who trust in Christ for salvation.

 In His grace, He has forgiven our sins, adopted us into His family, covered us in the righteousness of Christ, and raised us up to sit with Him in heavenly places.
 Can any human mind begin to fathom the enormity of such tremendous promises, given to a sinful and rebellious race of fallen creatures who are estranged from their Creator, Who is eternally perfect and unchangingly holy?